Church Lads' and Church Girls' Brigade: Sports

-Members are encouraged to get involved with a number of sports, while games of various natures are played on company nights there are competitive events for football, netball, swimming, rounders and athletics.
+Members are encouraged to get involved in a number of sports.
 Some of these sports are used as competitions between battalions and then between regiments.
-This encourages members to meet people from other places and discuss the brigade with them.

-For example, each February, battalions are invited to take part in a unihoc contest.
-The different companies stay at Butlins, in Skegness for 2 or 3 nights.
-Medals are awarded to the winning teams.
-Unihoc is a version of hockey, played with a puck, and plastic hockey sticks.
-There is also an athletics competition in which regiments compete for the trophies.
+Each February, battalions are invited to take part in a unihoc contest.
+The different companies stay at Butlins, in Skegness, for 2 or 3 nights.

 Band

-Many brigade companies in the United Kingdom also have a marching band, with instruments such as: drums, bugles, cymbals and glockenspiels.
-Several bands also run successful brass and woodwind bands.
-Brigades teach their members these instruments and encourage lessons outside the brigade.
+Many brigade companies in the United Kingdom also have a marching band with instruments such as drums, bugles, cymbals and glockenspiels.
+Several bands also run brass and woodwind bands.